 I also gave three lectures via Zoom on May 9th for an event hosted by Dr Sam Newton, Director of Wuffing Education at Sutton Hoo Online, this time arguing (against the modern consensus promoted by Tolkien) for the value of Beowulf as a historical document.
 These formed the basis for my next book, see "Forthcoming Items" below.

 On May 27th 2021 I was interviewed for the CUNY channel TV program “Science and the Movies”, as backup to the Vikings-oriented program “Beforeigners”.
 (This aired, I believe, in October.)
 On June 1st I spoke to the local Rotary Club on “The Vikings and a Forgotten Dorset Hero”.

+During 2022 I have attended Zoom seminars with Dr Newton (Sutton Hoo) and Professor Len Neidorf and their students, discussing Beowulf and associated topics.
+On June 6 I am due to give a Mythmoot lecture (again via Zoom) on "Urban Fantasy: a Tale of Five Cities", while in mid-September (date to be arranged) I will attend the Fantastika conference in Dozza, Italy, to speak on "Theology in Modern Fantasy", and on "Dragons on their Gold: an old image renewed".

 RECENT AND FORTHCOMING ITEMS